 - Don your wizarding robes and head to The Potion Room at Cutter & Squidge for a magical afternoon tea.

-- Immerse yourself in the sights and sounds of the Rainforest Cafe.
+- Immerse yourself in the sights and sounds of the Jungle Cave (formerly Rainforest Café).

 - Create your own epic sundaes in the The Parlour at Fortnum and Mason, a true London institution.